Pea Puree with Optional Mint

 Peas – Yes, I use frozen instead of fresh peas.
 We always have a bag in our freezer, and that’s what makes this baby food recipe super simple!
 No preparation needed, just steam, blend, serve.
 Perfect!

-Mint – I love adding mint to this pea purée for the freshness it adds.
+Mint – I love adding mint to this pea puree for the freshness it adds.
 Mint grows in abundance in my garden, and so I’m fortunate to just pick what I need.
 There’s something really satisfying about adding homegrown goodness to our meals.
 You only need small amounts for this baby puree, so if you buy mint and aren’t sure what to do with the remainder, freeze it for next time.

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional methods.
+Scroll down to the recipe card below, to find exact ingredient amounts and full detailed steps for both regular and thermo cooker methods.

-Serving for first or second stage weaning
+First or second stage weaning?

-If making ahead or as leftovers, store this homemade baby food in an airtight container in the refrigerator for up to 2 days or freezer for up to 1 month [1].
-Freezing different fruits and vegetables in individual portions, using baby food or silicone ice cube trays, is a great idea for quick meals.
-Be sure to practice food safety when freezing, defrosting and reheating baby food.
-Annabel Karmel has a great go-to guide [2] on preparing, freezing and reheating foods for baby 👍.
+STORING: If making ahead or as leftovers, store this homemade baby food in an airtight container in the refrigerator for up to 2 days or freezer for up to 1 month.
+Freezing different fruits and vegetables in individual portions, using baby food or silicone ice cube trays, is a great idea for quick meals and flavour combinations!

 If you make this Pea Puree with Optional Mint, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.